-For the DAP 800, the first conversion after a trigger assertion will occur on the second or third external clock edge following the trigger assertion, assuming input sampling has stopped.
-This means that the time from a trigger edge until the first conversion will be from 1 to 2 external clock cycles.
-To guarantee that the first conversion occurs on the second external clock , the external trigger needs to be asserted a time of tTCSETUP before the first external clock and after any clocks prior to the first external clock.
-Each time a trigger is reasserted, there is a 1 to 2 clock delay before acquisition starts.

-When a hardware trigger is used with the internal clock, the Data Acquisition Processor synchronizes its clock to the edge of the external trigger, so there is no synchronization condition.
+For the DAP 820, the time from a trigger edge until the first conversion will be from 1 to 2 external clock cycles, assuming input sampling has stopped.
+To guarantee recognition of an external trigger after 1 external clock cycle, the external trigger must meet a setup time of tTCSETUP to the positive edge of the external clock.
+Each time a trigger is reasserted there is a 1 to 2 clock delay before acquisition starts.
+When a hardware trigger is used with the internal clock, the Data Acquisition Processor synchronizes its clock to the edge of the external trigger so there is no synchronization condition.